FAQ - Frequently Asked Questions

 Now the finished magnets are placed in a magnet coil, through which a strong electrical current is shot for one millisecond.
 This coil produces a strong magnetic field and the super magnets are being magnetised through this magnetic field, meaning the molecules and crystals align along the coil's magnetic field.
 When the coil is turned off again, the super magnets remain very magnetic due to their special crystal structure (see also remanence).

-Monitoring, packaging and shipping
+5. Inspection, packaging and shipping

 Packaged in large cardboard boxes and stacked on palettes, the magnets are being prepared for the transport to Europe.